eth-cscs/firecrest/doc/source/tutorial.rst

         }
     }

-In the next step we have to make call outside of the FirecREST API, we have to upload the file to the staging area.
+In the next step, we have to make a call outside of the FirecREST API, we have to upload the file to the staging area.
 We can use the command that is provided by the previous response.

 .. note::